cplett/cplett.github.io/page/xtb/installation.md

 {% include tip.html content='You can add the full path to your **xtb** executable to the Bash shell configuration file (~/.bashrc) to automatically load **xtb** in new sessions.'%}

 ## Compilation
-A more advanced approach is to compile xtb from the source code.
-Native compilation has certain advantages over precompiled binaries, such as producing a system-tailored binary and allowing modifications to the software in place.
+A more advanced approach is to compile **xtb** from source.
+Native compilation offers several advantages over precompiled binaries, such as generating a system-optimized binary and enabling in-place modifications to the software.

-Here, we follow a minimalistic build using our default toolchain: the `meson` build system and the `ifort`/`icc` compilers.
+This guide follows a minimalistic build process using the default toolchain: the `meson` build system and the `ifort`/`icc` compilers.

 First step is to clone the official GitHub repository via:
 ```bash